asweigart/pypi-search-rez-filter-browser-plugin/README.md

 Packages are hidden if:

-1. Their description is less than 200 characters.
+1. Its description is less than 200 characters.
 1. It never had a release 30 days or more after it's very first release.

 Brand new packages (currently meaning released after 2025-02-28) are never hidden.